rsoderberg/Portfolio/PackageRenamer/README.md

 # Package Renamer
 ###### Contracted Project
 ###### PackageRenamer is a console program intended to be used on MAC OS X to bulk process packages (folders) and the file content contained within each package.
-Each row (beginning with row 6) is a unique asset (package).
+Every row (beginning with row 6) is considered a unique asset (package).
 ---
 #### Method
 ##### Libraries:
+fstream - Handle file input/output
-iostream - handle input/output
+iostream - Handle input/output
+sstream - Stream-style manipulation for strings input/output
-string - access rfind and replace methods for modifying file extension
+string - Access find and replace methods for modifying file extension
+vector - Dynamic array data storage

 ##### Data Structure:
-None at this time, may implement a vector as data quantities will be unique to each use and need to grow/shrink accordingly.
+Vector (including 2D vectors) for .csv file storage, reading, and output.

 ##### Testing:
-Necessary:
-	- Excel file conversion to .csv.
-	- Excel file read.
-	- Folder creation.
-	- File copy to folders.
-	- File renames.
-Implemented:

 ##### Error Handling: